jankohoutek/Sane-C-czech.h/README.md

 including it in your source files like you would with any other header, you will be fully set up!
 (Just make sure you use relatively modern compiler)

-We have this project tested and provably working with [Clang](http://releases.llvm.org/download.html), but newer versions of gcc are also known to work, as well as some other compilers.
+We have this project tested and probably working with [Clang](http://releases.llvm.org/download.html), but newer versions of gcc are also known to work, as well as some other compilers.